splevine/learning-from-machine-learning/episodes.md

 description: Browse all episodes of Learning from Machine Learning podcast featuring industry experts sharing their insights on ML, data science, and career advice.
 ---

-{% assign episode_posts = site.posts | where_exp: "post", "post.title contains 'Episode' or post.title contains 'learning-from-machine-learning'" %}
+{% assign episode_posts = site.posts | where_exp: "post", "post.title != 'Welcome to Learning from Machine Learning!'" %}
 {% assign episode_count = episode_posts | size %}

 ## Browse All {{ episode_count }} Episodes